Iconica-Development/training_flutter_architecture_expert/_slides/3_dependency_injection.md

         // define state and context loading in this widget var someService = Service.of(context);

-        // current is an animatedWidget in this case var current = someService.getCurrent();
+        // current is an Listenable in this case var current = someService.getCurrent();

         return AnimatedBuilder(